Helenaden/Neonatal-Sepsis-Prediction/README.md

 RESULTS

 The results of this study show that the proposed algorithm outperformed the physician diagnosis.
-The study provides evidence that the combination of maternal risk factors, neonatal clinical signs, and laboratory tests effectively diagnose neonatal sepsis.
+The study provides evidence that the combination of maternal risk factors, neonatal clinical signs, and laboratory tests can effectively diagnose neonatal sepsis.